Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

-The move of extension configuration definitions to the parent deployment properties along with the language expression constraints it imposes means that extension resources that require a configuration will no longer be deployable as a root deployment.
+The move of extension configuration definitions to the parent deployment properties along with the language expression constraints it imposes means that extension resources that require a configuration will no longer be deployable in a root deployment.
 There is no mechanism at the root level to provide this data.
 Client side changes would need to be implemented to accept extension configurations that conform to the expression rules.
 Another complication is how the user experience of templates would be affected.
 Because there's expectation that a parent deployment will supply extension configurations, it wouldn't be possible to provide a design-time error diagnostic in the extension resource deployment